xpack/xcdl-cli-ts/website/docs/developer/srs/index.md

 #### Steps

-The initial versions of the xCDL framework was fully written in Python and runs on macOS and GNU/Linux.
+The initial versions of the xCDL framework were fully written in Python and ran on macOS and GNU/Linux.
+They were not intended for production, but served as a good proof of concept.

 The packages and build configurations functionality is already implemented by **xpm**.

 The first preliminary step is to generate the current CMake and Meson configuration automatically from the xCDL metadata (the `xcdl export` command).
+Until the `xcdl` tool is functional, a temporary `xcdl-export.sh` script will be used.

+The initial goal would be to define the tests in the existing projects (like **µTest++** and **utils-lists**) as xCDL configurations, and possibly generate the **CMake** and **Meson** configurations from them.
+The rationale is that, given the complexity of the tests, if xCDL configurations can describe them, it is reasonable to expect that most applications will also be supported.

-The next steps are:
+From the functionality point of view, the next steps are:

-- implement the configuration logic that allows to generate the C/C++ header files, and run the builds/tests via **CMake** and **Meson**
+- implement the configuration logic to generate the C/C++ header files and run the builds/tests via **CMake** and **Meson**
 - extend the logic to generate **ninja** configurations, possibly **GNU make** configurations similar to those used by Eclipse
 - run the build internally from **xcdl**

-In parallel the VS Code xPack extension will be able to edit the xcdl metadata.
+In parallel, the VS Code xPack extension will be able to edit the xCDL metadata.

 The implementation will be in TypeScript, for integration into VS Code.
 **xcdl** will provide both a CLI and an internal TypeScript API.
-If necessary, part of the code will be moved to separate Node.js modules.
+If necessary, part of the code will be moved to separate Node.js modules, similar to the `xpm-lib-ts` project.

 ### Product functions